-The contribution to the potential cancer risk in the West Oakland community from the different Parts varies.
-As shown in Figure 3, for the Port diesel PM emission sources, the OGV transiting (includes maneuvering and anchoring) and hotelling emissions are responsible for the largest contribution to the potential cancer risks in the West Oakland community followed by on-road trucks and cargo handling equipment.
-Cargo handling equipment at the UP Railyard is responsible for the largest contribution from the UP activities followed by locomotives.
-For the Part III sources, those sources in or near the West Oakland community that are not associated with either the Port or the UP Railyard, the on-road trucks are responsible for over 80 percent of the contribution to the potential cancer risks in the West Oakland community.
+• The contribution to the potential cancer risk in the West Oakland community from the different Parts varies.
+As shown in Figure 3 for the Port diesel PM emission sources, the OGV transiting (includes maneuvering and anchoring) and hotelling emissions are responsible for the largest contribution to the potential cancer risks in the West Oakland community followed by on-road trucks and cargo handling equipment.
+Cargo handling equipment at the UP Railyard (Part II)is responsible for the largest contribution from the UP activities followed by locomotives.
+The Part III sources are those sources in or near the West Oakland community that are not associated with either the Port or the UP Railyard.
+For these sources, the on-road trucks are responsible for over 80 percent of the contribution to the potential cancer risks in the West Oakland community.